slotThe/change-env/README.md

 does, the label will be restored _if the contents of the environment didn't change_.

-+ TODO:
-  + When we change a label like this, offer to rename it across the whole project.
+Lastly, when a label changes and the user has customised `change-env-edit-project-labels` to `t` then an interactive `query-replace` session is started in the current project to replace any labels with their potentially updated version.